dae-cpp/dae-cpp/README.md

 ctest
 ```

-During this test the solver will solve DAE systems from `examples` directory using both analytical and numerical Jacobians, and then compare the results with the reference solutions.
+During this test the solver will solve DAE systems from `examples` directory using analytical (if available) and numerical Jacobians, and then compare the results with the reference solutions.

 #### More building options